 Leveraging LP Database for Secondary Sales Optimization

-Meanwhile, the VC market in 2024 is coupled with an upward and unabated increase in fundraising which is making the situation even tougher for investors and venture capital firms as well in a bid to raise and secure funds.
+Meanwhile, the VC market in 2024 is coupled with an upward and unabated increase in fundraising.
+Thus, making the situation even tougher for investors and venture capital firms as well in a bid to raise and secure funds.

 On the contrary, clearly outlined sectors such as Artificial Intelligence, the green economy in addition to Defense Technology are witnessing enormous interest from a wide range of LPs and investors.
 Thanks to emerging tactics such as strategies like secondary market participation and smaller fund sizes, the future outlook will however remain bullish.